Aretha Franklin funeral: Nation mourns and celebrates the Queen of Soul

-Thousands of friends, family, fans, celebrities and dignitaries will pay their final respects today to Aretha Franklin, the Queen of Soul, who died of pancreatic cancer on Aug.
+Scores of friends, family, fans, celebrities and dignitaries are paying their final respects today to Aretha Franklin, the Queen of Soul, who died of pancreatic cancer on Aug.
 16.

+The service at Greater Grace Temple in Detroit, has had performances by Ariana Grande, singing "(You Make Me Feel Like) A Natural Woman" and Faith Hill singing "What a Friend We Have in Jesus" among others.
+The Clark Sisters, the legendary Detroit-based gospel group performed their song, "Is My Living In Vain?"

 Franklin will be buried in 24-karat gold plated Promethean casket made of solid bronze.
 The interior is finished with champagne velvet.
 Franklin's title, “Queen of Soul,” and her name “Aretha Franklin” are embroidered in the casket with gold metallic thread.

+She wore red on Tuesday, powder blue on Wednesday, rose gold on Thursday and gold lamé today.
+She was dressed in a sparkling full-length gold dress with sequined heels for her final outfit.

-Franklin’s body arrived at Greater Grace Temple in Detroit earlier this morning in a white 1940 LaSalle hearse.
-The private funeral, which is being livestreamed, is scheduled to start at 10 a.m.
-ET.
+Franklin’s casket was carried to the church Friday morning in a white 1940 LaSalle hearse that also carried civil rights icon Rosa Parks in 2005.
+The private funeral, which is being live-streamed, is expected to last at least six hours and has an epic program.

-The vintage two-door, three-speed LaSalle made by Cadillac is the same vehicle used to carry the Rev. C.L.
-Franklin, father of the Queen of Soul, in 1984; David Ruffin, baritone for the Temptations, in 1991; and Rosa Parks, civil rights icon, in 2005.

 Lines formed very early Friday morning outside for today’s funeral.
 Most mourners came dressed in church clothes and carrying folding chairs.